laudebugs/create-turso-db-branch/Readme.md

 You can either create a new Platform API token on the Turso Web UI or use the [turso cli](https://docs.turso.tech/cli/auth/api-tokens/mint).

+> [!NOTE]
-> Note: The token is a secret and should be kept confidential.
+>   The token is a secret and should be kept confidential.
 Do not share it with anyone or expose it in public repositories.
 > You can pass this token as a secret in your GitHub repository.
 Read more on how to add secrets to your GitHub repository [here](https://docs.github.com/en/actions/reference/encrypted-secrets).

 #### `branch-name` - Name of the branch to be created